-- Attend Junior College Night with your parent/guardian on Tuesday, December 3. - Complete "SPCHS Junior Personal Reflection" in Naviance by January 3rd (link for Naviance is on the St. Paul website home page, under the student/parent links tab.
-Once on Naviance, the questionnaire can be found under the "about me" tab, "surveys from your school"). - This is mandatory and needs to be completed in order to have your Junior Planning Meeting scheduled and your counselor letter of recommendation written next year. - Conduct a college search using Naviance or another search engine such as College Board using the filters such as US Regions and campus locations.
+- Attend Junior College Night with your parent/guardian on Thursday, December 7. - Complete "SPCHS Junior Personal Reflection" in Naviance by January 3rd (link for Naviance is on the St. Paul website home page, under the academic tab.
+Once on Naviance, the questionnaire can be found under the "about me" tab, "surveys to take"). - This is mandatory and needs to be completed in order to have your Junior Planning Meeting scheduled and your counselor letter of recommendation written next year. - Conduct a college search using Naviance or another search engine such as College Board using the filters you identified in the "SPCHS Junior Personal Reflection."
 Visit individual college websites for additional details. - In Naviance, click the College Tab, then "colleges I'm thinking about" link, start a list of colleges that interest you; check requirements on their websites (testing, selectivity, majors, etc.). - Use Naviance (Careers tab) and College Board Big Future (https://bigfuture.collegeboard.org) to continue researching potential career interests. - Consider beginning to visit/tour colleges or explore virtually.